Estimate Time5 min

 4. After you pay off that debt, direct the money you had been putting toward it to the debt with the next-highest rate.

-Visit the Fidelity debt toolLog In Required to sort your debts by interest rate or balance.
+You can use the Fidelity debt toolLog In Required to sort your debts by interest rate or balance.

-Imagine you had the following hypothetical scenario.
+Imagine following hypothetical scenario.

 Balance Interest rate Minimum payment